Application

 Senior Citizen Visitor Pass

-The Senior Citizen Visitor Pass (SCVP) allows seniors to “visit” courses that are offered at Windward Community College free of charge, if applicable seats are available (maximum of three classes).
+The Senior Citizen Visitor Pass (SCVP) allows seniors to “visit” courses that are offered at Windward Community College free of charge if applicable seats are available (maximum of three classes).
 Senior Citizen Visitors are exempt from tuition and fee payments; however, no credit is awarded, no name will appear on the instructor’s class roster via MyUH, and no permanent academic records are retained in the Admissions & Records Office.
 The Senior Citizen Visitor status does not provide an active UHID, access to MyUH, Laulima, or full library privileges.

 Senior Citizens who meet the following conditions may apply during the Late Registration Period at the Admissions & Records Office: